NixOS/nix.dev/source/tutorials/learning-journey/packaging-existing-software.md

 In this tutorial, you'll create your first Nix derivations to package C/C++ software, taking advantage of the [`nixpkgs` `stdenv`](https://nixos.org/manual/nixpkgs/stable/#chap-stdenv) which automates much of the work of building self-contained C/C++ packages.

-The tutorial begins by considering `hello`, an implementation of "hello world" which only requires dependencies already in `stdenv`.
+The tutorial begins by considering `hello`, an implementation of "hello world" which only requires dependencies provided by `stdenv`.

 Next, you will build more complex packages with their own dependencies, leading you to use additional derivation features.